 Police in the Xinjiang Uighur Autonomous Region arrested former journalist Osman Zunun in 2018.
 He is detained at an undisclosed location for allegedly producing “problematic” and “dangerous” books, though no formal charges have been disclosed.

-Police in Kashgar arrested Zunun, a former editor-in-chief of the state-owned Kashgar Publishing House, in early 2018, according to Radio Free Asia.
+Police in the city of Kashgar arrested Zunun, a former editor-in-chief of the state-owned Kashgar Publishing House, in early 2018, according to U.S. Congress-funded Radio Free Asia (RFA).
 Zunun, who retired in 2008, was arrested amid a crackdown on the publishing company, in which several other former and current staffers were detained.

 Police also arrested Ablajan Siyit, a deputy editor-in-chief and translator, and Abliz Omer, a former editor-in-chief who retired in the late 1990s, according to the RFA report.
 The report did not name the other staffers who were arrested.

 The Kashgar Publishing House published books on literature, history, politics, and other topics, and also issued annual reports on local counties and cities, including Kashgar Yearbook, a publication documenting legal, political, demographic, and military developments in the city, according to the China Academic Journals Electronic Publishing House’s database.

 According to the report, the staffers are accused of producing books that were deemed “problematic” or “dangerous.”